yambo-code/yambopy/docs/source/yambopy.rst

 ==========

 Only the `yambo` run levels are hardcoded in `yambopy`.
-This means that any new variable in `yambo` can me immediately used from `yambopy` without needing to add new variables to the `yambopy` python code.
+This means that any new variable in `yambo` can be immediately used from `yambopy` without needing to add new variables to the `yambopy` python code.

 YamboIn